wilkelab/r4s_benchmark/README.md

 	+ `r4s_rates` contains inferred site-wise Rate4site rates.

 * `mut_sel` contains results for the alignments simulated with the mutation-selection (MutSel) model.
 MutSel alignments were simulated by Spielman et al. (2016).
-True site-wise dN/dS for their alignments can be found in their repository [https://github.com/sjspielman/dnds_1rate_2rate] (https://github.com/sjspielman/dnds_1rate_2rate)
+True site-wise and inferred dN/dS for their alignments can be found in their repository [https://github.com/sjspielman/dnds_1rate_2rate] (https://github.com/sjspielman/dnds_1rate_2rate)

 	+ `filtered_sites` contains information on all sites without any amino acid substitutions for each simulated alignment.